-This is Erlang's loss probability for a service system with X servers and an arriving load of A, no queue allowed.
-The result of WBERLANG\B(A, X) can be interpreted as either the fraction of time all servers are busy or the fraction of customers lost due to all servers being busy when they arrive.
-It is extended to non-integer values of X by linear interpolation.
+The WBERLANG_B function returns the Erlang's loss probability for a service system with X servers and an arriving load of A, no queue allowed.
+The result of WBERLANG_B(A, X) can be interpreted as either the fraction of time all servers are busy or the fraction of customers lost due to all servers being busy when they arrive.
 The arriving load A is the expected number of customers arriving per unit of time multiplied by the expected time to process one customer.
+The syntax is:

-WBERLANG\B(Load, Num\Servers)
+WBERLANG B(Load, Num Servers)